 Our business is increasingly dependent on critical, complex and interdependent information technology systems to support business processes as well as internal and external communications.
-The size and complexity of our computer systems make them vulnerable to breakdown, malicious intrusion and computer viruses.
-We have developed systems and processes that are designed to protect our information and prevent data loss and other security breaches, including systems and processes designed to reduce the impact of a security breach; however, such measures cannot provide absolute security, and we have taken, and will take, additional security measures to protect against any future intrusion.
-Any failure to protect against breakdowns, malicious intrusions and computer viruses may result in the impairment of production and key business processes.
+Despite the implementation of security measures, the size and complexity of our internal computer systems, and those of our CROs and other contractors, make them vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
+While we have not experienced any such system failure, accident or security breach to date, if such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our programs.
+For example, the loss of clinical trial data from completed or ongoing clinical trials for any of our product candidates could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 In addition, our systems are potentially vulnerable to data security breaches, whether by employees or others, which may expose sensitive data to unauthorized persons.
 Such data security breaches could lead to the loss of trade secrets or other intellectual property, or could lead to the public exposure of personal information of our employees, clinical trial patients, customers, and others.
 Such disruptions and breaches of security could expose us to liability and have a material adverse effect on the operating results and financial condition of our business.